kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 //...
 ```

+### onChange handler still manages values provided by state/hooks

+So instead of having this location here,
+`const [location, setLocation] = useState("Seattle, WA");`
-So instead of having this location here, I'm gonna say const, square bracket, location, comma, setLocation. = useState, and then the default state, which is gonna be Seattle, WA,
+I'm gonna say const, square bracket, location, comma, setLocation. = useState, **and then the default state**, which is gonna be Seattle, WA,
 Okay?
 Now, I have this location in this input.
 The thing you might notice, if you look at the console here, if I look at the console, it's probably gonna say, you provided a value prop to a form without a non-change handler.

 That's why.
 We're going to give this a on change handler.
 So I'm gonna say on change = curly braces.
 I'm going to give it just a tiny function to run whenever an event happens.
 So I'm gonna say, whenever there is an event, setLocation to be e.target value.
 So this is a little, little tiny function, right?